Gui-Yom/hlbc/README.md

 - `hlbc-cli/` : CLI using hlbc
 - `data/` : Haxe source files to test the decompiler

+## Wiki

+A wiki detailing the specifics of Hashlink bytecode is available [here](https://github.com/Gui-Yom/hlbc/wiki).
+The wiki also details the inner workings of haxe to hashlink compilation and decompilation.

 ## Macros

 There are 98 different bytecode instructions, there is no way I manually write code for it each time.
 Most of the code for these opcodes is generated through a proc macro (see [hlbc-derive](/hlbc-derive)).
 The only time I needed to write 98 different branches was for the formatting used when displaying the instructions ([src/fmt.rs](src/fmt.rs)).

-## Wiki

-A wiki detailing the specifics of Hashlink bytecode is available [here](https://github.com/Gui-Yom/hlbc/wiki).

 ## Credits